-Certain KPIs could be used to confidently gauge quality of care.
+Certain KPIs could be used to confidently gauge the quality of care.
 For example, client feedback metrics could track positive and negative reports, and help an agency continuously improve care.
 Caregivers themselves may fill those reports themselves, input feedback of any kind, and also have the chance to describe an occurrence, what may have caused it, and how it was addressed.
 This also means your care teams are treated fairly.

 KPIs flow through AlayaCare technology

 Data exploration will carry home care agencies of any size into the future.
-If current software lacks the tools to capture and analyze data, or has limited functionality or flexibility, an agency’s business edge is being dulled.
+If current software lacks the tools to capture and analyze data or has limited functionality or flexibility, an agency’s business edge is being dulled.

 When an agency uses AlayaCare, all data is captured and contained in “cubes.”
 For example, all the KPIs you’d want around caregiver visits could be housed in a “visit cube.”

-“There is a ton of data in AlayaCare waiting to be unearthed, filtered and exported into something you can use,” says Integracare president Lee Grunberg.
+“There is a ton of data in AlayaCare waiting to be unearthed, filtered, and exported into something you can use,” says Integracare president Lee Grunberg.
 “The final play is taking that data and transforming it into knowledge to help the agency.”

-To add another layer of flexibility AlayaCare introduced customizable dashboards so every user could log into the solution and have an at-a-glance view of the reports, metrics and KPIs that matter to them most.
+To add another layer of flexibility AlayaCare introduced customizable dashboards so every user could log into the solution and have an at-a-glance view of the reports, metrics, and KPIs that matter to them most.

-“We’re trying to use responsive analytics to identify coming trends, such as when we may have a surge or drop in clients,” Soukup says.
+“We’re trying to use responsive analytics to identify coming trends, such as when we may have a surge or drop-in clients,” Soukup says.
 “Having the data automatically exported to the dashboard instead of manually entered into an excel spreadsheet has improved both the accuracy of inputting and efficiency of sharing the data.”